-This post is a bit of an exploration, bringing together ideas and themes from my last two posts.
-The first of the two posts explored 'why do dogs chew what they chew' ?
-The second, my last post, explored my experience of my dogs and me in a new relationship.
+This post explores some ideas and themes a couple of my other articles: 'why do dogs chew what they chew' ? and the experience of my dogs and me in a new relationship.

 Archie is a Labrador retriever.
-He is from a good working blood-line, he is a natural retriever and is always picking things up and carrying them round in his mouth.
-In the same way as I thought about dogs chewing, I started to wonder why dogs pick up the things they pick up.
+He is from a working blood-line and is always picking things up and carrying them round in his mouth.
+After considering why my dogs choose what to chew, I got to wondering what makes them to decide what to carry around.

 - Gloves? -Gloves are worn on our hands.
 In my training as an energy therapist the hands are the main instrument used for sending healing and manipulating the aura - energy tools connected to the therapist's heart.
 Hands are used in a lot of artistic creation - expressing the heart of the artist.

-So not scientifically conclusive evidence but it does give me food for thought.
+So not scientifically conclusive evidence but it gave me food for thought.
 Which leads me on to the second part of my musings.

-After my recent short-lived foray into a relationship I have wondered what it was all about.
-In my world everything has to be for a reason, so I tend to be quite reflective.
+After my recent short-lived foray into a relationship, I was wondering what it was all about.
+In my world everything has to be for a reason.

 I had to admit to myself that something hadn't felt quite right from the beginning.
 I was surprised, although flattered, by the unexpected attention.
-I had not been looking to date anyone.
 On my first visit my friend had told me that he only ever dated younger women.
 As he said it I wondered at his sheepish look.
-Maybe because he had remembered that I was 4 years older than him , but he had known this before he had asked me out.
+Had he remembered that I was 4 years older than him , but he had known this before he had asked me out?

 When the relationship quickly came to an end, my friend's descriptions of my shortcomings didn’t seem to stack up either.
-They were possible valid reasons, but they seemed to come out of nowhere.
-They seemed to be targeted for maximum impact, to get rid of me.
-They just didn’t seem to ring true.
-I said this at the time but there was no understandable explanation.
-Of course, people, unlike dogs, can have difficulty with the truth.
-That's just a human frailty, no big deal.
+They had seemed to come out of nowhere but targeted for maximum impact, to get rid of me.

 My friend had reportedly come out of a long-term relationship 12 months previously and was living on his own, a single man.
 With the benefit of hindsight I started to wonder whether this man was actually seeing someone else.
 There had been some clues to this.

 So, in truth, I don’t really understand what it was all about except maybe a lesson in trusting my intuition.
-But pairing that with my dog's '6th sense' and we will be an awesome team - as long as I pay attention!!
+Maybe I should pay attention more to my dog's '6th sense'.

 I hope sharing this story isn't going to deter any future romantic interests but I will get suspicious if they ask me to leave my Labrador at home!